Mearitek/MeariSdk/Android/docs/Meari Android SDK Guide.md

 ```
 # 4. User Management
 ```
-Towers Perrin provides mobile phone/email password login, uid login, password reset, etc.
+Meari SDK provides mobile/email login, uid login, password reset, etc.
-After registration or login is successful, use the return information to connect to the mqtt service, initialize the Jpush and other operations.
+After registration or login is successful, use the response information to connect to the mqtt service, initialize the Jpush and other operations.
 ```

 UserInfo class